jovanovskajovana/flexbox-vs-cssgrid/README.md

 # CSS Grid vs Flexbox

-This repository includes two examples of a same website template.
+This repository includes two examples of the same website template.
 One is built entirely with [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and the other with [CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).

 <br/>